How to Immigrate to Switzerland in 2026: Permits, Visa & Requirements Guide

 • Employment contract (original)

-• Proof of accommodation (rental contract or temporary address)
+• Proof of accommodation (rental contract or confirmed temporary address)

-• Valid passport (min.
-6 months validity beyond planned stay)
+• Valid passport (minimum 6 months validity beyond planned stay)

 • Proof of financial means